 Feeding Sticky Cake to the Kitchen God (Nian Gao)

 In order to ensure a favorable report from the Kitchen God, the custom evolved of feeding him Sticky Cake.
 According to different accounts, this was either a bribe or simply a means of ensuring the Kitchen God's mouth was too full of cake to pass on an unfavorable report.

 Sticky Cake is steamed (as are most Chinese cakes) and made with glutinous rice flour and dried fruit.
 Traditionally, Sticky Cake is made with peen tong, a traditional Chinese brown candy that is available at Asian markets.
 The glutinous rice flour can also be found at Asian markets.

-Sticky Cake Recipe: a recipe for a traditional steamed fruit cake, nian gao.
+Sticky Cake Recipe: This is a recipe for a traditional steamed fruit cake, nian gao.
 This recipe can be made with either peen tong or brown sugar.
 It doesn't contain butter or eggs.
 Chinese dates are used, but other dates or dried fruit can be substituted.
 A wok is prepared for steaming and the dough, fruit, and nuts are placed in a cake pan.
 The cake pan is then steamed in the wok.
 The cake can be served hot, cut into thin slices.